Why Ocura exists

 Where we are today

 Ocura is a small team.
-The app is live on iOS and Android, and we keep the product scope tight on purpose: validated questionnaires, on-device blink analysis, and a clear severity readout.
+The app is live on iOS and Android, and we keep the product scope tight on purpose: version-aware symptom records, on-device blink analysis, and a screening summary with explicit limits.

 If you use the app and find something confusing, wrong, or missing, we want to hear about it.
 That is how the next version gets better.